 As your investment portfolio grows, you might be considering partnering on a deal or two to have the ability to invest in bigger and better properties.
 Creating partnerships with other investors can open many doors for you, but you need to be smart about who you choose to work with.
-In our latest post, we will discuss ways to create a successful partnership when investing in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area real estate.
+In our latest post, we will discuss ways to create a successful partnership when investing in North Carolina & New Jersey real estate.

 You can accomplish more with a partner than you can on your own.
 While this is often true, you have to make sure you are working with the right partner.
 Just because you are friends or because you really like the person, doesn’t mean you should invest with them.
 Just like you wouldn’t want to live with all of your friends, you shouldn’t invest with all of them either.
-Here are a few things to consider before forming an investment partnership in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area.
+Here are a few things to consider before forming an investment partnership in North Carolina & New Jersey.

 Goals that go beyond simply wanting to invest or make money.
 What does the long-term look like?
 What about the short-term?
 Do you envision similar strategies to get there?
 You and your investment partner should have similar goals and the desire to go about investing using similar methods.
 Do you want to flip homes?
 Hold them?
 Rent them?
 All of the above?
 Make a plan with your partner and stick to it!
 When the right two people come together, amazing things can happen!

 Well kinda.
 Think about multiple, plausible situations and discuss how they will be handled.
 Life throws curveballs, and one of the partners might need to sell their stake in the property.
 How would this be handled?
 A sale of the property?
 A buyout?
 And if so, how would the property be valued?